-3.2 | Lentiviral transduction of primary cMSCs
+Lentiviral transduction of primary cMSCs

-To assess the lentiviral transduction efficiency of primary cMSCs, lenti SFFV Ins (F) IRES GFP and lenti SFFV GFP (mock) vectors (Figure 2a) were used to produce lentiviral vectors and transduce primary cMSCs.
-Mock vector expressing GFP but not insulin (lenti SFFV GFP) was used as a negative control for insulin secretion and as a positive control for viral transduction.
-Physiologically, insulin is transcribed and translated as a pre-prohormone; a single polypeptide chain of 100 amino acids comprises, sequentially, a signal peptide, the beta chain, a connecting (C-) peptide and the alpha chain.29 Following translation, the signal peptide of pre-proinsulin is removed to form proinsulin.
+To assess the lentiviral transduction efficiency of primary cMSCs, lenti SFFV Ins(F) IRES GFP and lenti SFFV GFP (mock) vectors (Fig. 2a) were used to produce lentiviral vectors and transduce primary cMSCs.
+Mock vector expressing GFP but not insulin (lenti SFFV GFP) was used as a negative control for insulin secretion and a positive control for viral transduction.
+Physiologically, insulin is transcribed and translated as a pre-prohormone; a single polypeptide chain of 100 amino acids comprises, sequentially, of a signal peptide, the beta chain, a connecting (C-) peptide and the alpha chain [29].
+Following translation, the signal peptide of pre-proinsulin is removed to form proinsulin.
 Proinsulin is further processed to form mature insulin, which consists of two individual alpha and beta chains joined together by two disulphide bridges.
 C-peptide is released in the process.
-Therefore, insulin and C-peptide are produced in a 1:1 ratio from proinsulin.29 Because the lenti- SFFV Insulin (F) IRES GFP virus encodes the proinsulin and the GFP gene, we used the concentration of C-peptide in the medium of transduced cells, as well as the expression of GFP, to measure the transduction efficiency.30
+Therefore, insulin and C-peptide are produced in a 1:1 ratio from proinsulin [29].
+As the lenti- SFFV Insulin (F) IRES GFP virus encodes the proinsulin and the GFP gene, we used the concentration of C-peptide in the medium of transduced cells as well as expression of GFP to measure the transduction efficiency.

-Fluorescence microscopy of cMSCs confirmed successful GFP reporter gene expression in lenti-SFFV Ins (F) IRES GFP transduced cells (Figure 2b).
-As the MOI increased from 3 to 20, there was a statistically significant increase in the percentage of cells expressing GFP (60% to 80%) and an increase in the concentration of human C-peptide (from 1700 to 4000 pmol/I), which was statistically significant at MOI 10 and 20 in the medium of the transduced cMSCs and consistent with the published literature (Figure 2c).^{30,31}
+Fluorescence microscopy of cMSCs confirmed successful GFP reporter gene expression in lenti-SFFV Ins(F) IRES GFP transduced cells (Fig. 2b).
+As the multiplicity of infection (MOI) increased from 3 to 20, there was a statistically significant increase in the percentage of cells expressing GFP (60% to 80%) and an increase in the concentration of human C-peptide (1700 pmol/l to 4000 pmol/l) which was statistically significant at MOI 10 and 20 in the medium of the transduced cMSCs consistent with published literature (Fig. 2c) [31, 32].

 A time-course experiment was performed to assess the accumulation of C-peptide in the medium of transduced cMSCs.
-Canine MSCs were either mock-transduced or transduced with lenti- SFFV Ins (F) GFP at a multiplicity of infection (MOI) of 10, or left untreated.
-The concentration of C-peptide in the medium was measured every 24 h
+Canine MSCs were either mock-transduced or transduced with lenti- SFFV Ins(F) GFP at a multiplicity of infection (MOI) of 10, or left untreated.
+The concentration of C-peptide in the medium was measured every 24 hours post transduction for 5 days (Fig. 2d).
+There was a significant increase in concentration of C-peptide in the medium with increasing time post transduction in cMSCs transduced with lenti- SFFV Ins(F) GFP.
+This observation of an exponential phase, a transition phase and a plateau phase in protein secretion after lentiviral transduction is consistent with published data [33].